Experiments

 Overview

-The Joy of Making is an interactive installation where participants begin a painting with a robot, then complete it by hand.
-As they move between the two, a facial-recognition system captures subtle emotional shifts, translating them into a visual record of each creative session.
+Participants begin a painting with a robot, then complete it by hand.
+As they move between the two, a facial recognition system captures subtle emotional shifts and translates them into a visual record of the experience.

 Insights